CSS Nesting Module

 Style rules can be nested inside of other styles rules.
 These nested style rules act exactly like ordinary style rules—associating properties with elements via selectors—but they "inherit" their parent rule’s selector context, allowing them to further build on the parent’s selector without having to repeat it, possibly multiple times.

-A nested style rule is exactly like a normal style rule, except that it can use can use relative selectors, which are implicitly relative to the elements matched by the parent rule.
+A nested style rule is exactly like a normal style rule, except that it can use relative selectors, which are implicitly relative to the elements matched by the parent rule.

 That is, a nested style rule like: